ajay-pk/Python-Automation/README.md

 This was a fun project to do, because to automate tasks like combining pdf and downloading youtube videos is a real life scenario solution.

+Implementing the software with basic and minimal UI was necessary due to the limitations of python

 ### List of Scripts

 * Youtube Downloader